badele/vide/README.md

   enhancing your efficiency in tasks related to infrastructure, automation, and more.
-- **Developer-Friendly:** Even if you're a developer working with various programming languages such as Bash, Go, JSON, Nix, Python, Terraform, TypeScript, etc., this configuration has you covered.
+- **Developer-Friendly:** Even if you're a developer working with various programming languages such as Bash, Deno, Go, JSON, Nix, Python, Terraform, TypeScript, etc., this configuration has you covered.

 ## 🛒 Plugins